Skip to Content

 17 Tips for Creating a Cottage Garden

 Plants for cottage gardens fit into all the categories.
-I use perennials, biennials, annuals, and bulbs in mine.
+Many people choose pink flowers for cottage gardens since they have a romantic look to them.
+Perennials, biennials, annuals, and bulbs all have a place.

 It is easy to get a cottage garden look if you follow these easy guidelines.
-(I won’t call them rules, because that would just not be right, would it?)

 1. Use flowing border edges